Welcome or Title

 Outstanding Scholar Program

-Update: It does not appear possible for agencies to use the Outstanding Scholar or the Bilingual/Bicultural hiring authorities and also comply with the veterans' preference provisions in title 5 as the MSPB now requires.
+Update: It does not appear possible for agencies to use the Outstanding Scholar or the Bilingual/Bicultural hiring authorities and also comply with the veterans’ preference provisions in title 5 as the MSPB now requires.
 Accordingly, OPM believes that agencies should discontinue their use of these special hiring authorities.
-Review the OPM memorandum for additional information.

 The Outstanding Scholar Program is used to appoint those college graduates from accredited schools who obtained a grade point average of 3.5 or higher on a 4.0 scale for all undergraduate courses completed toward a baccalaureate degree.
-It was also used to appoint those who stand in the upper 10% of a baccalaureate graduating class, or of a major university subdivision such as a College of Arts and Sciences.
+It was also used to appoint those who stand in the upper ten percent of a baccalaureate graduating class, or of a major university subdivision such as a College of Arts and Sciences.
 Appointments under the program could be made without going through an examination procedure for jobs at grades GS-5 and GS-7 in covered occupations.

 Announcing Vacancies.
 Prior to making appointments under the program, an agency was required to advertise positions, including posting them through OPM's job information system.
 Visit Student Jobs in the Federal Government, and Employment Options for additional information.
-There were three basic reasons why the positions must be announced:
+There are three basic reasons why the positions must be announced:

 1. By law, the principle of merit principle requires fair and open competition, which in turn requires public notice of vacancies so all who are eligible may apply [5 U.S.C.
 2301];